Boeing: Corporate headquarters moves

 Boeing's corporate headquarters moved from Seattle to Chicago in 2001.
-In 2018, the company opened its first factory in Europe at Sheffield, UK, reinforced by a research partnership with the University of Sheffield.
+In 2018, the company opened its first factory in Europe at Sheffield, United Kingdom, reinforced by a research partnership with the University of Sheffield.

 In May 2020, the company cut over 12,000 jobs due to the drop in air travel during the COVID-19 pandemic with plans for a total 10% cut of its workforce or approximately 16,000 positions.
 In July 2020, Boeing reported a loss of $2.4 billion as a result of the pandemic and the Boeing 737 MAX groundings, and that it was in response planning to make more job and production cuts.
 On August 18, 2020, CEO Dave Calhoun announced further job cuts; on October 28, 2020, nearly 30,000 employees were laid off, as the airplane manufacturer was increasingly losing money due to the COVID-19 pandemic.

 In May 2022, Boeing announced plans to transfer its global headquarters from Chicago to Arlington, Virginia, a suburb of Washington, D.C.
 The company said that this decision was made in part to concentrate on its defense work with "proximity to our customers and stakeholders".
 After the January 2024 Alaska Airlines Flight 1282 and other incidents, one shareholder proposed relocating the corporate headquarters back to the Seattle area in hopes of getting engineering and quality control teams on-site access to key decision-makers.
 Boeing's board soundly dismissed the attempt.

 In February 2023, Boeing announced plans for laying off approximately 2,000 of its workers from finances and human resources.

 In May 2023, Boeing acquired autonomous eVTOL air taxi startup Wisk Aero.

+Spirit Aerosystems acquisition

 In June 2024, Boeing agreed to re-acquire Spirit AeroSystems, its longtime supplier of airplane parts, which had been established in 2005 when Boeing spun-off its Wichita division to an investment firm.
 The deal was initially discussed in March of the same year before being closed on June 30 at $4.7 billion.

+In December 2025, Boeing was asked by the Federal Trade Commission to divest Spirit assets to resolve antitrust concerns, including the businesses that supply Airbus and Malaysian aerospace company Subang.
+The FTC said Airbus and Subang would buy those respective businesses.
+EU regulators said this proposed remedy fully addressed their concerns.